JSaas9364/Sample_Website/README.md

 How to Run the Project:
 Clone this repository:

-bash
-Copy
 git clone https://github.com/yourusername/your-repository.git

 Install dependencies:

-bash
-Copy
 npm install

 Start the development server:

-bash
-Copy
 npm run dev

-The backend is located in the api-server folder and is run separately with:
+The backend is located in the api-server folder and is run separately with: node index.js

-bash
-Copy
-node index.js
 Technologies Used:
 React: Frontend library
 Express: Backend framework
 SQLite: Database
 JWT: Authentication mechanism